Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 Not a lot of new features in this release: the Angular team is mainly focused on the Ivy project, rewriting the Angular compiler and runtime code to make it smaller, better, faster.
-But Ivy is not yet ready for prime time.
+But Ivy is not ready for prime time yet.

 So don't expect a lot of shiny things in Angular 7.0: there was not enough material to make a video as we did for [Angular 5](/2017/11/02/what-is-new-in-angular-5) or [Angular 6](/2018/05/04/what-is-new-in-angular-5).